hishamk/yaduino/readme.md

 ### Example Code

-  Attached is example code that does a few things:
+ The example code does a few things:

 1. Displays text on 1602A